Verification

 How Evidentity classifies public claims, manages evidence authority, and keeps trust logic consistent across human-readable and machine-readable surfaces.

-Evidentity treats trust as an operational requirement, not a branding gesture.
-This page explains how public claims are classified, how evidence levels are handled, and how visible positioning stays aligned with the canonical internal claim inventory.
+Evidentity treats public trust as a governed operational layer.
+This page explains how claims are classified, how support levels are distinguished, and how visible positioning remains aligned with the canonical internal claim inventory.

 Why This Matters